Distance: 44 miles out and back

 You can do this road several different ways.
 You could ride the entire road as an out and back, starting at Meiner’s Oaks on the outskirts of Ojai and turning around at the intersection with Lockwood Valley Rd., giving you a 70-mile day with about 8000 ft of vert—big but not undoable.
-But the southern 13 miles, from Meiner’s Oaks to Rose Valley Rd., are a grind going up and not particularly exciting going down—by far the least rewarding miles on the road (about a mile north of Rose Valley Rd. there’s a small overlook where you can see several miles of what you’re in for).
+But the southern 13 miles, from Meiner’s Oaks to Rose Valley Rd., are a grind going up and not particularly exciting going down—the least rewarding miles on the road (about a mile north of Rose Valley Rd. there’s a small overlook where you can see several miles of what you’re in for).
 There’s one moment of interest, Wheeler Gorge, a small rock crevasse bisected by two tunnels, that you’ll be missing if you skip it.
 You could ride the entire road one way from south to north, which starts the ride with a 30-mile climb and leaves you with the problem of shuttling back to your car.
 You could ride the entire road one way from north to south—certainly better than south to north, because it minimizes the climbing and turns the southern 13 miles into a painless downhill—but you still have the shuttle problem.
 The best route is the way I’ve mapped it: start at the Ozena Fire Station just south of the Hwy 33/Lockwood Valley Rd. junction, ride to Rose Valley Rd. and turn around.
 This gives you all the good scenery, one good, short climb and one good short descent, and a lot of moderate rolling.
 And that’s why they pay me the big bucks.
 Of course this does leave you with the problem of how to get to the intersection of Hwy 33 and Lockwood Valley Rd, so the second best route is my route starting at the southern end, which involves you driving 13 miles from Ojai to Rose Valley Rd. and back.
 Every route has its own inconveniences.